 [Self-Test] Does My Child Have Dyslexia?

-Created from criteria developed by the National Dissemination Center for Children with Disabilities.
+This free dyslexia symptom test was created from criteria developed by the National Dissemination Center for Children with Disabilities.

 Dyslexia is a learning disability that makes it hard for children to read, spell, and plan effectively.
 Dyslexia occurs in the brain, and it’s highly genetic; if you have dyslexia, chances are much greater that your child will have dyslexia, too.